 3. Fair Housing Laws

 According to the Fair Housing Laws in Pennsylvania, it’s illegal for a landlord to discriminate against a tenant based on certain protected classes.
-In all the 50 states, federal law makes it illegal to discriminate based on age, disability, sex, religion, national origin, color, race, citizenship, and/or genetic information.
+In all 50 states, federal law makes it illegal to discriminate based on age, disability, sex, religion, national origin, color, race, citizenship, and/or genetic information.

 Pennsylvania state law also prohibits discrimination based on having a relationship or association with a disabled person, holding a GED rather than a high school diploma, or using service animal(s).